acid-ant/neofs-node/config/example/README.md

 When the `--config-dir` flag set, the application:
 * reads all `*.y[a]ml` files from provided directory,
 * use Viper's [MergeConfig](https://pkg.go.dev/github.com/spf13/viper#MergeConfig) functionality to produce the final configuration,
-* files are being processing in alphanumerical order so that `01.yaml` may be extended with contents of `02.yaml`.
+* files are being processing in alphanumerical order so that `01.yaml` may be extended with contents of `02.yaml`, so if a field is specified in multiple files, the latest occurrence takes effect.

 So if we have the following files:
 ```yaml